 People have a right to ask “How do I find a good handyman?”
 So don’t punish people for shopping around.
 Price shoppers want the lowest price.
 Make sure to factor them into your handyman marketing plan.
 You can capture their business by tailoring your service offerings to what they want.

-- Make sure your CSRs know all of your services and entire service area
+- Make sure your CSRs know all of your services and the entire service area

 - Listen to your customers